wanga158-mcmaster/ststp/README.md

 ## Stages

-Fetch: gets instruction from instruction memory.
+The fetch stage gets instruction from instruction memory.
 Passes along program counter and raw instruction to decode.
 Always assumes branch is not taken, static prediction.